 Gorkamorka apparently does not provide for fixed abode so both faction-specific terrain features and endless spells are not available to this army.
 Orruk Warclans have then to rely on the few spells they know and no physical representation.
 Or use the generic Endless Spells, of which there are few good options.
 Ravenak’s Gnashing Jaws for example really fit the Ghur theme.

 Regarding the discounted boxes, Kruleboyz are at the forefront being the main antagonists of Stormcast Eternals in Age of Sigmar 3.0.
 You can see all Starter Sets compared here but suffice to say you would need to split the Stormcast part with a friend.
 They are also the only way currently to get a Swampcalla Shaman with Pot-grot and a Killaboss with Stab-grot, outside of the second-hand market.
-The Gutrippaz in the boxes can be assembled only with Stikkas, meaning if you want to get advantage of the latest rules from General Handbook 2022/23 you need to buy a different box.
+The Gutrippaz in the boxes can be assembled only with Stikkas, meaning if you prefer the other loadout, you need to buy a different box.

 Bonesplitterz don’t have a start collecting box but, really, almost the entire army is composed of 2 kits: Savage Orruks that allows to assemble Savage Orruks, Morboys, Arrowboys or Big-Stabbas and Boarboys that allows to assemble both riding versions.
 Note that the Big-Stabbas takes 2 models out of the 20-models box, meaning that you will be left with an incomplete unit.
 You will need either to buy multiple boxes or possess some conversion talent (Hedkrakka’s Madmob contains few Orruks that can be easily integrated).